 Many people with different gastrointestinal disorders experience vastly different responses to fibre.
 Although the consumption of foods that are high in fibre is typically associated with alleviating constipation, which is critical for patients with constipation dominant IBS (IBS-C), fibre intake can also increase gas production and bloating, which can be problematic for IBS patients that already experience similar symptoms.
 Therefore, depending on the type of IBS patient, a high or low fibre diet may be recommended.

 As previously stated, a high fibre diet can be helpful in improving intestinal motility.
 By making stools softer, IBS patients can pass stools with much less discomfort and strain, while also reducing the pain, bloating and other symptoms that they may experience with their chronic constipation.
-It is recommended that patients who are just starting their high fiber diet begin with an initial fiber quantity of 20 to 35 grams each day, and gradually increase this intake as they feel necessary.
-Since too much fiber can trigger unwanted IBS symptoms, it is important to ensure that this transition is as slow and controlled as possible.
+It is recommended that patients who are just starting their high fibre diet begin with an initial fibre quantity of 20 to 35 grams each day, and gradually increase this intake as they feel necessary.
+Since too much fibre can trigger unwanted IBS symptoms, it is important to ensure that this transition is as slow and controlled as possible.

 Some of the most common foods that exhibit high fiber concentrations include: